arnewohletz/AllMyNotes/source/tutorial/windows/wimage.rst

     * Windows 10: https://www.microsoft.com/en-us/software-download/windows10
     * Windows 11: https://www.microsoft.com/en-us/software-download/windows11

 #.
-You will need a USB storage device (will be cleared) with at least 16 GB of disk
+Connect a USB storage device with at least 16 GB of disk space.
-   space.
-Insert it into your PC.
+   **Careful**: The device is cleared, so save data from the device first, if needed.

     .. important::